What Is Skin Cycling? Here's How To Do It And Why It Could Help Acne

-People who have acne or hyperpigmentation may bombard their skin with several treatments whether it is acne treatments, or acids and retinoids day after day which can actually irritate the skin, worsen acne, and do the opposite of what we want our skincare products to do.
+Some people who have acne or hyperpigmentation may bombard their skin with several treatments such as acne treatments, or acids and retinoids day after day which can actually irritate the skin.
+Doing so could worsen acne, and do the opposite of what we want our skincare products to do.

 Here we'll break down what skin cycling is and the reason behind each step.
-Plus some tips to modify your skin cycling routine for acne prone skin or other scenarios.
+Plus some tips to modify your skin cycling routine for acne prone skin.

 What is Skin Cycling?